AltBeacon/android-beacon-library/README.md

 ## Limitations

 * The app must be given two privileges: android.permission.BLUETOOTH_ADMIN, android.permission.BLUETOOTH

+## Known issues:

+* [On the Nexus 4, Bluetooth and WiFi do not work properly at the same time.](https://code.google.com/p/android/issues/detail?id=41631)  If this library is used on the Nexus 4 when WiFi is active, it may cause a dropped WiFi connection, inability to do Wifi scans, delays in seeing iBeacons, or a total inability to see iBeacons.
+Turning off WiFi on the Nexus 4 solves these problems.

-* When the service is running and scanning for Bluetooth devices, Wifi scans are blocked until the bluetooth scan stops.
+When the service is running and scanning for Bluetooth devices, Wifi scans are blocked until the bluetooth scan stops.
 Similarly, if a Wifi scan is started, bluetooth scans are blocked (along with discovery of iBeacons) until the Wifi scan completes.

 ## Differences from iOS API